wp-graphql/wp-graphql-woocommerce/README.txt

 Maintained at: https://github.com/wp-graphql/wp-graphql-woocommerce

 == Description ==
-Adds WooCommerce functionality to the WPGraphQL schema
+Adds WooCommerce functionality to the WPGraphQL schema.